halogenOS/android_manifest/README.md

 #### __0. Preliminary Knowledge__

 Before beginning this entire process, please ensure you have sufficient storage space.
-To carry out a single device build an excess of over 40 GB will be required.
+To carry out a single device build an excess of over 60 GB will be required.
 If building for more than one device, this amount of required storage increases.
 For speedy builds it is highly recommended that you store the sources in a fast storage medium such as Solid State Drives (SSDs), with modern computers it often turns out to be a greater bottleneck than the processor itself when compiling Android.
-If you decide to build on a SSD, make sure that you use MLC or SLC SSDs only as the lifetime of TLC and QLC SSDs will be impacted as you build the OS.
+If you decide to build on a SSD with lower capacity (less than 500 GB), make sure that you use MLC or SLC SSDs only as the lifetime of TLC and QLC SSDs will be impacted as you build the OS.
 You can also build on a HDD but keep in mind that doing so without a read/write cache will harm build speed as random access to storage is inherently slow on HDDs compared to SSDs.

 It should also be noted that in order to build Android from source successfully, you will require GNU Make and Git as well as a few build and compiler centric packages, this will vary from distribution to distribution.
 If you read on, you'll find more information as to what is necessary.
 Note that the tools needed depend on quite a few factors, some being out of our control, so please make sure you look the necessary packages up in case any is missing before contacting us about issues with the build.